ant-design/ant-design-mini/src/Skeleton/index.en.md

 Provide a placeholder graphic combination where you need to wait for content to load.

-- The network is slow, requires a long wait to load, and is only used when loading for the first time.
+- The network is slow, requires a long wait to load, and is only used when it is loaded for the first time.
 - On the premise of ensuring the performance of the mobile phone, try to use preloading, preferably without skeleton screen.
 - It is suitable for home pages, lists and cards with more graphic information and important information.
 Do not use small module class components (such as pop-up windows).